Newsbin Search and Advanced Settings

-Newsbin has two distinct kinds of search features.
-You can search within an individual newsgroup, or you can search all newsgroups simultaneously.
-Searching everything is a paid service if you do not have a Usenet Storm account, but it is included as part of Newsbin's free 15-day trial.
-Once that runs out, you'll have to pay for it or get access through Usenet Storm.
-The extra Newsbin service is referred to as Usenet Search.
+Newsbin Pro has two distinct kinds of search features.
+You can search within an individual group, or through all newsgroups simultaneously.
+Searching globally with Newsbin is a paid service if you do not have a Usenet Storm account, but it is included as part of Newsbin's free 15-day trial.
+Once that runs out, you'll have to pay for it or get newsgroup access through our homepage.

-The global search is designed to scour all the newsgroups simultaneously.
+Newsbin Pro's global search is designed to scour all of the newsgroups simultaneously.
 This can include ones that you haven't even subscribed to.
-It works by accessing a universal database that resides on Newsbin's own servers of all the most popular content on Usenet.
+The feature works by accessing a universal database of all the most popular content on Usenet.
+This database resides on Newsbin's own servers.
 While it includes a great deal of content, it doesn't include everything.
-For instance, groups that are based on images are not among those contained in the database.
+For instance, news groups that are based on images are not among those contained in the database.

-You'll notice that there is a separate tab for searches.
-You can open as many of these with as many different searches as you please.
-Once you've completed the search, the behavior is identical to that of a list of posts in a newsgroup.
+You'll notice that Newsbin has a separate tab for searches.
+You can open as many of these windows as you would like.
+Once you've completed a search, the behavior is identical to that of a list of posts when browsing with the software.

-Searching Usenet is the easiest, fastest, and most rewarding way of getting started.
+Searching is the easiest, fastest, and most rewarding way of getting started with Newsbin Pro.
 All you have to do is type, search, and download the files you like.

-To start downloading, just double click on any of the search results.
+To download files, just double click on any of the results.
 Notice that the size of each file is shown beside the subject.
 If size is important to you, you can also sort the results by size.
-The file you select will be put in the lower panel where it will show download progress.
+The file you select will be put in the lower panel where it will show the download progress.

 The files you selected will be shown in the lower panel.
 You can pause downloads, change the order for what should be retrieved first, delete files you changed your mind about, or just watch the progress of your downloads.